Skip to main content

 Design Features

-• Type-safe encapsulation: Uses templates and type deduction for argument binding
+• Type-safe encapsulation: Templates and type deduction perform binding and invocation in a type-safe manner.

 This module serves as the foundation of LibXR's asynchronous mechanism and callback interface.
 It's suitable for use in IO, timers, event dispatch, and other callback-based modules.